dqve/React-course-Manager/README.md

 ### Built with React and redux

-Using Starter Kit for [Building Applications in React and Redux](http://www.pluralsight.com/author/cory-house) on Pluralsight
+Based off the [Building Applications in React and Redux Course](http://www.pluralsight.com/author/cory-house) on Pluralsight

 ## Get Started